volanja/ansible_spec/README.md

 * Playbook's variables are supported.
 If same variable is defined in different places, priority follows [Ansible order](http://docs.ansible.com/ansible/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).
 * Variables defined main.yml in role's tasks are not supported.
-* Inventry variables are not supported.
+* Inventory variables are not supported.
 * Facts are not supported.

 ### Sample